Are you a School Librarian, needing solutions for perplexing problems? You’ll find those here at the Looking Backward blog.

 blogging from the Dallas TX Metroplex, USA

-As a Visual Content Marketing Specialist, I focus on Teachers, especially those with blogs and/or TeachersPayTeachers stores.
+I am also a Visual Content Marketing Specialist, focused on helping teachers with blogs and/or TeachersPayTeachers stores to increase their online presence.
 I can:

 - create branded pins for Pinterest with optimized keywords and pin descriptions